bpmct/launch-coder/README.md

 ⚠️: This was a hackathon project and is not recommended for production deployments or in sensitive environments.

+This does not work for Coder v1.21+.
+Specify a --version flag

 ---

 Launch [Coder](https://coder.com) in a simple way.
 It can: